gurmans-2000/Projects/README.md

 linked list - written in C
-linked list stacks - written in C queues - written in C sekh4500_a01 - written in Java sekh4500_a02 - written in Java sekh4500_a04 - written in Java
+linked list stacks - written in C queues - written in C
+Stacks - written in C
+singly linked list - written in C
+Avl trees - written in C
+sekh4500_a01 - written in Java
+sekh4500_a02 - written in Java
+sekh4500_a04 - written in Java